ropensci/circle/.github/CONTRIBUTING.md

 current development version header describing the changes made followed by your GitHub username, and links to relevant issue(s)/PR(s).

+### Testing the package

+This package cannot be tested locally by other people than @pat-s since its functionality relies on private API keys.
+These are stored as secure environment variables on the configured CI providers.
+Hence, to test your build, push your changes and have a look at the CI run whether the test are passing.

+During testing, a git repo (`pat-s/travis-testthat`) is initialized and all tests are run on this repo.
+The reasoning for this is that starting new builds and restarting old builds should not happen in a production repository.

 ### Code of Conduct

 Please note that the circle project is released with a